devilyouwei/Qbite/README.md

 ## Open source project

-Although Qbite is not an open source project we are still very excited to anounce that the framework RestfulNode used by Qbite backend is open source.
+Although Qbite is not an open source project we are still very excited to anounce that the framework QuickNode used by Qbite backend is open source.

-RestfulNode is an open source project based on node express.
+QuickNode is an open source project based on node express.
 It is to provide an easier way for the web developers to create restful JSON APIs on node.js web backend.

-More info, please visit this repository: [**RestfulNode**](https://github.com/devilyouwei/RestfulNode)
+More info, please visit this repository: [**QuickNode**](https://github.com/devilyouwei/QuickNode)

 # Qbite (CNHK)